WANGLAW®™

 benefits of legal advice.
 Even though detained by ICE, a non-citizen may have available to him or her

 certain defenses and forms of relief from both detention and removal.
+For relief in the form of an Order

-Release from Custody (Posting of Bond)
+Release from Custody (Posting of Bond & Motion for Redetermination of Bond)

 Under the law, mandatory detention without the right to bond is required of individuals who have been